Yf-Hma/brain_decode/README.md

 #### Results
 We adapted the previous architecture to work with Llama-3.2-8B-Instruct and Lora finetuning for brain captioning.
-Unlike existing methods, the model uses only brain fMRI signals and text during training, without leveraging VLMs or brain-image alignment.
+We also added Mistral-8b-Instruct for comparison.
+Unlike existing methods, our model uses only brain fMRI signals and text during training, without leveraging VLMs or brain-image alignment.
 We trained our models for each subject, and the results are promising.
 The model achieved very competitive results, yielding, in several cases, to the first or second best scores based on  BLEU1, BLEU4, ROUGE, and METEOR.
 The generated caption on the test are in the folder "results/nsd".
 As future work, we aim to train our model in a cross-subject manner.
 Let BrainDEC be the abreviation of our method.
 The following table compares the results obtained with existing methods.

 | Method            | Eval | BLEU1 | BLEU4 | METEOR | ROUGE |  RefCLIPS |